doxeylab/learn-genomics-in-linux/task3/README.md

 ![question](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/questionbox.png) Q6) How many genes, rRNAs, tRNAs, and CRISPR loci were predicted?
 What is the size of the genome in Mb?

-Prokka also annotates genes based on [COGs](https://www.ncbi.nlm.nih.gov/COG/) and also [E.C.](https://enzyme.expasy.org/) (enzyme commission) numbers.
+`prokka` also annotates genes based on [COGs](https://www.ncbi.nlm.nih.gov/COG/) and also [E.C.](https://enzyme.expasy.org/) (enzyme commission) numbers.
 This information can be found in the .tbl file.

 Column 6 of this .tsv file lists the COGs.
 To print out only column 6, you can use the `cut` command as follows (replace "yourPROKKAoutput"):